-- Pencils etc must not be stored on desks in a vertical position to prevent penetration injuries; - Access doors to nursery class areas must be adequately secured to prevent nursery children gaining unauthorised access to the general population of the academies or outside; - Door finger-guards should be fitted to both sides of the hinged edge of all doors to which nursery or reception children have access as best practice; - Heaters with hot surfaces are fitted with guards to prevent injuries;
+- Pencils etc must not be stored on desks in a vertical position to prevent penetration injuries; - Access doors to nursery class areas must be adequately secured to prevent nursery children gaining unauthorised access to the general population of the academies or outside; - Door finger-guards should be fitted to both sides of the hinged edge of all doors to which nursery or reception children have access as best practice;

-Glass drinking vessels, and sharp pointed scissors are not permitted in primary classrooms.
+- Heaters with hot surfaces are fitted with guards to prevent injuries; - Glass drinking vessels, and sharp pointed scissors are not permitted in primary classrooms.

-All employees and governors must report any hazards that could be a cause of serious or imminent danger, e.g. damaged electrical sockets, broken windows, suspected gas leaks, wet or slippery floors immediately, by telephone to: (01623) 459 199 Verbal reports should be followed up in writing using the hazard reporting form which can be found: School Office It should then be placed/given to: Lynette Hardwick The person responsible for initiating a risk assessment of hazards identified and any remedial action decided upon is: Lynette Hardwick
+All employees and governors must report any hazards that could be a cause of serious or imminent danger, e.g. damaged electrical sockets, broken windows, suspected gas leaks, wet or slippery floors immediately, by telephone to: Barry Bacon - Reporting in the H&S Book in the staff room Verbal reports should be followed up in writing using the hazard reporting form which can be found: Staffroom It should then be placed/given to: Barry Bacon The person responsible for initiating a risk assessment of hazards identified and any remedial action decided upon is: Barry Bacon